-We have a big vegetable garden, loads of flowers growing - in with the veggies, randomly around the yard, and in an actual flower garden.
+We have a big vegetable garden, loads of flowers growing all over the place, they’re in with the veggies, randomly around the yard, and some are even in an actual flower garden.

-We keep chickens for their delicious, fresh eggs, my husband keeps bees (and the bees give us some amazing, floral-scented honey), and our rescue pup, a black lab-pointer mix keeps everything in check.
-She's trained us well!
+We keep chickens for their delicious, fresh eggs, and for the lovely colored shells, my husband keeps bees who provide us amazing, floral-scented honey, and our rescue pup, a black lab-pointer mix keeps everything in check.
+She's trained us well.

-Please feel free to say hi or to send questions my way at firstname.lastname@example.org
+Please feel free to say hi or send any questions my way at firstname.lastname@example.org